 I take it you will be taking Highway 5 no?
 I have always liked stopping in Manteca for a bite.
 Further up 5 you will pass Woodland, very rural farm labourer town with tackle and feed shops.
 Not an architectural gem, but it does give you a glimpse of its old western past.
 One place I LOVED there is Las Islitas Ostioneria, the kind of place you'd drive by especially as it abuts a dieing shopping mall with only a department store (JC Penny?)
 It's a large family restaurant specializing in seafood (yes, in Woodland) that is fresh.
 Huge bloody mary/beer type cocktails, and traditional Mexican music.
 Great atmosphere and very local.
 If you want something more upmarket, then take the wee detour of of 5 to Winters.
 Another great town, cute small downtown that has preserved the original buildings.
 Buckhorn on one corner and the wonderful Putah Creek Cafe opposite are good places to eat.

 Redding is a funky town, with a few points of interest such as the river front historic park with a bridge designed by Calatrava (who knew?!)
 On weekends they have a cute farmers market.

 Further up is Dunsmuir, a terrific old town, with a train museum (I think even a hotel with train cars as rooms), foothills, trails and volcano country.
 Great place to stay the night, but that would be a long day from LA and turn a three drive into 2!

-If you are going to dip into Hwy 101 at all, Healdsburg and wine country are a nice place to consider a pit stop, Santa Rosa or Healdsburg. over 6 years ago
+If you are going to dip into Hwy 101 at all, Healdsburg and wine country are a nice place to consider a pit stop, Santa Rosa or Healdsburg. almost 7 years ago